Where Everything Fights Everything

 Shrek's penetration of internet culture and meme consciousness gives it an edge in pure cultural saturation beyond physical retail presence.

-Aesthetic appeal shrek Wins
+Aesthetic appeal Shrek Wins

 IKEA Furniture